-How are work and mental health
+Work and mental health

-Please note: this resource is for people managing their own mental health at work.
+This resource is for people managing their own mental health at work.

 - a source of income